DavidHarper/waybackup/README.md

 in the **.waybackup.ignore** file in the top-level *source* directory specified by the **--srcdir** argument.

+Note that wildcards are not allowed in any **.waybackup.ignore** file.
+Directory names must match exactly.

 ## Using a MySQL database to record waybackup runs

 The script **waybackup-db.py** extends the basic operation of **waybackup.py** by